danberlyne/recap-video-generator/README.md

     - The filenames of the video files in the `Videos` folder, including extensions;
     - (Optional) The start and end times of the video clips you wish to include in the recap, in the form `hh:mm:ss`;
     - (Optional) Three lines of subtitles for each clip.
-3. (Optional) If you wish to use a custom image overlay on your first clip, place your image in the same directory as `video_data.xlsx` and name it `intro.png`.
-4. (Optional) If you wish to use a custom font for subtitles, place your font file (in `.ttf` format) in the `Fonts` folder provided.
-5. Run `recap_generator.py` and follow the on-screen instructions.
+3. Specify any options for recap generation in the `options.yaml` file.
+    - This includes input/output file locations, clip selection options, subtitle properties, and intro clip properties.
-    - Note: If you specify that you are using your first clip as an intro clip, any subtitles for that clip will automatically be enlarged and placed in the centre of the screen.
+    - Note: If you specify that you are using your first clip as an intro clip, any subtitles for that clip will automatically be placed in the centre of the screen.
 This may be used as an alternative to a custom image overlay.
+4. Run `recap_generator.py`.

 Note, if the user does not specify a start and end time for a given clip, `recap-video-generator` will attempt to detect a chorus within the audio and select a clip automatically.